-This example draws on the laboratory galvano scanner of the laser processing machine in Makoto Iwasaki's paper as the target plant under control.
+This example draws on the laboratory galvano scanner of the laser processing machine in Makoto Iwasaki’s paper as the target plant under control.
 The galvano scanner consists of a rotating motor, a mirror, and an optical encoder, and fast response and high-precision control of the motor angle is required to achieve high productivity in high-density interconnect (HDI) printed circuit boards.

 The mathematical model used in this example is structurally typical in that it can simulate both delay characteristics and high frequency disturbances.
-It has a primary resonant mode of 2960 Hz and a secondary resonant mode of 6100 Hz.
+It has a primary resonant mode of 2960▓Hz and a secondary resonant mode of 6100▓Hz.
 The transfer function of the system is as follows:

 Ps=e-LsKp1s2+i=12kis2+2ζiωis+ωi2